The benefits of a wardrobe detox are real. Just ask Marie Kondo. Sparks of joy, unicorns and rainbows and ALL the magic.

 a.
 Does it fit your body as it is today?
 Try it on and decide.
 If the answer is no, and it can’t be altered, it’s finished.

 b.
 Does it flatter your body shape and complement your colouring?
-If not, it’s finished.
+If not, it’s finished (exception: items that you utterly adore, bring you joy to wear and that you’re at total peace breaking ‘the rules’ for).

 c.
 How do you feel when you wear this item?
 A piece of clothing might fit and flatter but for some reason it still doesn’t feel right.
 Maybe it’s not really your style.
 Maybe it’s uncomfortable and doesn’t fit with the demands of your day.
 Or maybe it represents another time in your life that you’re trying to hold on to.
 If it doesn’t make you feel great, it’s finished.